Updated July 12, 2023

 In order to prevent kiting scams, one needs to vigilantly monitor the following –

-- Deposit and withdrawal activities are intended to conceal actual negative account balances.
+- Customers engage in deposit and withdrawal activities to disguise or hide their actual negative account balances.

-- The total dollar value of debits and credits are the equal
+- The total dollar value of debits and credits is the equal

 - Very frequent account balance inquiries from the account holder